In this post I will outline the steps necessary to use Accumulo and Gora to store content retrieved by Nutch.

 <resolvers>

-Create the file conf/gora-accumulo-mapping.xml with the following contents:
+with the following contents: - Edit

-Edit conf/gora.properties and add the following lines:
+and add the following lines: - edit (or create)

-edit $HOME/.ivy2/cache/jaxen/jaxen/ivy-1.1.3.xml and find and comment out the following lines.
+and adding the following property setting to it - edit $HOME/.ivy2/cache/jaxen/jaxen/ivy-1.1.3.xml and find and comment out the following lines.
 If anyone knows a more elegant way to accomplish this please let me know.

 ####3.
 Deploy and Run